 all students and you may join anytime throughout the year.

-Members enjoy an informal gathering where we discuss one
+Members enjoy an informal gathering where we discuss

-book we chose to read.
+books we chose to read.

 Visit the media center blog for more